cloudpc7/project/Readme.md

 * The render sequence is called and performs initialization of the index sequence.
 If the random sequence and the length of the sequence equals 0  return to the callback function.

 * I created a variable to instruct where the index of the random number is and then turned on the light.
 * Then there is a [_setTimeOut_](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Timeouts_and_intervals) interval function to turn off the light.
-This is an asynchronous call back function to perform a set of steps within a certain amount of time "_duration_"
+This is an asynchronous call back function to perform a set of steps within a certain amount of time "_duration_".